-Children also may suffer from severe intellectual disabilities, but should have an average life expectancy if they don’t experience defects with major organs or other critical medical conditions.
+Children also may suffer from severe intellectual disabilities, but should have a normal life expectancy if they don’t experience defects with major organs or other critical medical conditions.

-The condition is usually diagnosed at birth, based on physical abnormalities and other signs.
+The condition is usually diagnosed at birth, based on physical abnormalities and other signs like the typical cry.
 Your doctor may perform an X-ray on your child’s head to detect abnormalities in the base of the skull.

 A chromosome test that uses a special technique called a FISH analysis helps detect small deletions.
-If you have a family history of crying cat, your doctor may suggest a chromosome analysis or genetic testing while your child is still in the womb.
-Your doctor can either test a small sample of tissue from outside the sac where your child develops, (known as chorionic villus sampling) or test a sample of amniotic fluid.
+If you have a family history of cri-du-chat, your doctor may suggest a chromosome analysis or genetic testing while your child is still in the womb.
+Your doctor can either test a small sample of tissue from outside the sac where your child develops (known as chorionic villus sampling) or test a sample of amniotic fluid.

-There is no specific treatment for crying cat syndrome.
-You can help manage symptoms with physical therapy, language and motor skill therapy, and education intervention.
+There is no specific treatment for cri-du-chat syndrome.
+You can help manage symptoms with physical therapy, language and motor skill therapy, and educational intervention.

-There is no known way to prevent crying cat syndrome.
+There is no known way to prevent cri-du-chat syndrome.
 Even if you don’t display symptoms, you may be a carrier if you have a family history of the syndrome.
-You should consider getting a genetic test.
+If you do, you should consider getting a genetic test.

-Crying cat syndrome is so rare, it’s unlikely to have a second child with the condition.
+Cri-du-chat syndrome is very rare, so it’s unlikely to have more than one child with the condition.